What is Electrophoresis?

 Applications of Electrophoresis

-Some important applications of the techniques are given below,
+Some important applications of gel or capillary electrophoresis machine or apparatus are given below,

 Application of DNA Fragments Analysis